George Shelley (singer)

-George Paul Shelley (born 27 July 1993) is an English singer, actor and presenter, and an ex-member of the boy band Union J.
+George Paul Shelley (born 27 July 1993) is an English singer, actor and presenter, and former member of the boy band Union J.

 In 2015, he competed in the fifteenth series of the ITV reality show I'm a Celebrity...Get Me Out of Here! and finished as a runner-up to Vicky Pattison.
 He co-presented The Capital Breakfast Show alongside Dave Berry and Lilah Parsons.
 He also appeared on BBC show Murder in Successville as a sidekick.

 Early life

 Shelley was born to Toni Harris in Clevedon, North Somerset (then in Avon).
 He attended Kings of Wessex Academy in Cheddar before graduating from Weston College in 2011.
 Shelley has two brothers, two step-sisters Anabelle and Louisa, four half-brothers.
 He had a younger sister, Harriet, who died after being hit by a car in 2017.
 Shelley attended Weston College in Weston-super-Mare from 2010 until 2011, where he completed a BTEC Extended Diploma in Graphic Design.